IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Hangfire/README.md

 #### Jobs

 Zero or more queues can be added to the Hangfire configuration.
-Adding a job will provide you with the folling job options:
+Adding a job will provide you with the following job options:

 ![Add Hangfire](./docs/images/hangfire-job-configuration.png)

 ##### Name

 The unique name of the job

 ##### Enabled

 If this option is on (the default), the job processing handler code is included, otherwise it is excluded from the application.

 ##### Job Type

 The type of the job being added.
 The available options:

 * Recurring (the default): These jobs are executed many times on a specific CRON schedule
 * Delayed: These jobs are executed only once, but only after the specified time interval
 * Fire and Forget: These jobs are executed only once, and almost immediately after they are fired.